Ba'athist Iraq

 In 1979, Saddam succeeded the ailing al-Bakr as president and publicly purged the Ba'ath Party of his opponents.
 Alarmed by Iranian attempts to export the revolution in Iraq, Saddam adopted an aggressive stance against Iran and its new theocratic leader, Ruhollah Khomeini, after his rejections of Iraqi goodwill offers.
 In September 1980, Iraq invaded Iran, triggering the eight-year-long Iran–Iraq War that ended in a stalemate in 1988.
 The conflict left Iraq economically devastated and dependent on foreign loans.
 Kuwait, which had loaned money to Iraq, demanded repayment and increased oil production, lowering international oil prices and worsening the Iraqi economy, while pressuring the Iraqi leadership to repay the loans.
-Iraq demanded that the Kuwaitis reduce their oil output, as did OPEC.
 In 1989, Iraq accused Kuwait of stealing Iraqi petroleum, and failed negotiations resulted in the Iraqi invasion of Kuwait in August 1990, triggering the Gulf War.
 Iraq occupied Kuwait until February 1991, when a 42-country UNSC military coalition expelled Iraqi forces from Kuwait.
 Subsequent international sanctions cut Iraq off from all global markets and crippled the Iraqi economy throughout the 1990s, though it began recovering by the early 2000s as sanctions enforcement waned.
 The sanctions were widely criticized for its negative impact on quality of life in Iraq, prompting the establishment of the Oil-for-Food Programme.

 Following the September 11 attacks, the United States' Bush administration began building a case for invading Iraq and overthrowing Saddam's regime, falsely claiming that Iraq possessed weapons of mass destruction and had links with al-Qaeda.
 On 20 March 2003, Iraq was invaded by a U.S.-led coalition, which overthrew Saddam and captured much of Iraq by May.
 In December 2003, American troops captured Saddam and turned him over to Iraq's new Shia-led government.
 From 2005 to 2006, Saddam was put on trial for crimes against humanity concerning the 1982 Dujail massacre, in which the Iraqi government killed Shi'ite rebels.
 After sentencing Saddam to death, the Iraqi Special Tribunal executed him for crimes against humanity on 30 December 2006.
 The period of Saddam's rule has been described as Iraq's longest period of internal stability since independence in 1932 but his rule has also been criticized for its extensive repression, particularly towards the Kurdish population.